sebastien-plutniak/archeoviz/README.md

     plot.
   - **plot3d.hulls**: TRUE or FALSE.
 At the launch of the app, whether to compute and show convex hulls in the 3D plot.
+  - **hulls.class.values**: character.
+At the launch of the app, names of the points subsets for which to compute convex hulls.
   - **plot3d.surfaces**: TRUE or FALSE.
 At the launch of the app, whether to compute and show regression in the 3D plot.
   - **plot3d.refits**: TRUE or FALSE.
 At the launch of the app, whether